I am a Professor of Discrete Optimization at the Center for Operations Research and Econometrics (CORE) of the

 During my academic career, I visited a number of universities and research institutions including, among others, the Department of Statistics and Operations Research of the University of La Laguna (2009), the Tepper School of Business of Carnegie Mellon University (2010-2011), the Department of Computer Science of Reykjavik University (2010), the Department of Mathematics and Computer Science of the Freie Universität Berlin (2010), the Department of Genetics and Evolution of the University of Geneva (2010), the Laboratoire d’Informatique, de Robotique et de Microélectronique de Montpellier LIRMM-CNRS (2012), and the Department of Biological Sciences of Carnegie Mellon University (2012).

-In 2021, I joined the advisory board of the journal Mathematical Methods in Economics and Finance as well as the editorial board of Soft Computing, where I currently serve as an associate editor.
+In 2021, I joined the advisory board of the journal Mathematical Methods in Economics and Finance and the editorial board of Soft Computing.